-The Ontario Employment Standards Act details employers’ responsibilities with respect to managing leaves of absence.
+The Employment Standards Act for your province or territory details employers’ responsibilities with respect to managing leaves of absence.
 As an employer, startups should consult this law and seek legal advice as required.
 The Act outlines a number of “what-if” scenarios that can help you navigate different circumstances.

-In Ontario, both parents of a new child are eligible for unpaid maternity/parental leave, over and above the pregnancy leave offered to birth mothers.
+Both parents of a new child are eligible for unpaid maternity/parental leave, over and above the pregnancy leave offered to those who have given birth.
 Full-time, part-time and contract employees are eligible for this type of leave of absence.

 Throughout pregnancy and maternity/parental leaves, the employer must maintain the employee contract as though the employee was still at work—the employees must experience no penalty.
 Throughout the leave, the employee will continue to accrue service and their benefits will be maintained.
 Upon their return from leave, the employee will be reinstated to their position.

-In Ontario, pay during pregnancy and maternity/parental leaves is administered by Employment Insurance, a federally managed program.
-To understand complete information about managing pregnancy and maternity/parental leaves, consult both Employment Insurance and the Ontario Employment Standards Act.
+Pay during pregnancy and maternity/parental leaves is administered by Employment Insurance, a federally managed program.
+To understand complete information about managing pregnancy and maternity/parental leaves, consult both Employment Insurance and the Employment Standards Act for your area.

 The loss of a family member is very emotional, and most employers offer a few days of leave, at least in the case of immediate family members.
 Whether or not it is a paid leave depends on the philosophy and resources of the employer.